-I decided to make this easy knitting pattern more versatile so it's in a variety of sizes.
-That way you can make them for everyone in your family and don't forget these babies will make wonderful knitted gifts too.
+This arm warmers pattern is more versatile and in a variety of sizes.
+That way you can make them for everyone in your family and don't forget these arm warmers will make wonderful knitted gifts too.

-These are made in Stockinette stitch however don't be afraid to experiment.
+Even though these are made in Stockinette stitch don't be afraid to experiment.
 Try using different stitch patterns.

 I have quite a few you can try.
 Also if you'd like them to go all the way up your arm just knit them longer.